FlavScents AInsights Entry: Isoamyl Acetate (CAS: 123-92-2)

 3. Natural Occurrence & Formation

-Isoamyl acetate occurs naturally in several fruits, including bananas, apples, and pears.
-It is formed through enzymatic reactions during the ripening process of these fruits.
-Additionally, it can be produced via fermentation, where yeast converts sugars into alcohols and esters, including isoamyl acetate.
-This compound is often used to impart a "natural flavor" designation in products due to its presence in nature.
+Isoamyl acetate occurs naturally in various fruits, including bananas, apples, and pears.
+It is formed through enzymatic esterification processes in fruits and can also be produced via fermentation.
+This compound is often used to enhance "natural flavor" profiles in food products due to its presence in nature.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs